 Can you drink in the taproom?

 Yes.
-We will have a bar area with seating and games as well as our beautiful beer garden.
+We have a bar area with seating and games as well as our beautiful beer garden.
 We hope you’ll swing by and have a pint of the freshest craft beer you can buy.

 Is there food?

-We will not have a kitchen, but you are welcome to bring food into the taproom with you.
+We do not have a kitchen, but you are welcome to bring food into the taproom with you.
 We’re also exploring options including partnerships with some downtown restaurants, catering, and food trucks.